Greeks to London & Paris

 - Smoking is still quite popular in Europe Don’t be surprised to see large amounts of locals with lit cigarettes!

-You’ll sample a variety of local dishes on your trip, but read on for tips when dining out in Europe, and delicacies you must try:
+You’ll sample a variety of local dishes on your trip, but read on for some delicacies you must try.

 - Fromageries and boulangeries: Specialized cheese stores, and bakeries!
 The combination of delicacies from these two types of stores can only be improved with French wine